 I was instantly struck by the narrow streets, old buildings, and the Mayan people watching us pass with interest.
 Valladolid was definitely not a touristy place, and I was delighted!
 Cars and taxis raced passed us on the narrow roads, along with many motorbikes.

 Many of the woman, young and old, wore the traditional white, cotton shirts with brightly embroidered flowers.
 The men wore a very lightweight, and surprisingly long sleeve, button down shirts and hats to shade their skin.

-Our hotel was near the Plaza, or the town square, which spanned one city block and was surrounded by hotels, restaurants, shops, and the Cathedral of San Gervacio.
-There were a few food stands, including ice cream, and the local speciality, Marquesitas, a Mayan Crepe filled with cheese or a variety of other fillings, including strawberries.
+Our hotel was located near the Plaza, which spans one city block.
+It is surrounded by hotels, restaurants, shops, and the Cathedral of San Gervacio.
+There are a few food stand and the local speciality, Marquesitas, a Mayan Crepe filled with cheese or a variety of other fillings, including strawberries.

-We happened to arrive in Valladolid at the beginning of a weeklong stretch of temperatures hovering between 102 to 105 degrees.
-Due to the extreme in temperatures, we changed around our itinerary slightly to accommodate for early touring, a long break during the heat of the afternoon, and then an evening stroll when it finally cooled down slightly.
+We happened to arrive at the beginning of a weeklong stretch of temperatures hovering between 102 to 105 degrees.
+Due to the extreme in temperatures, we did some morning touring, took a long break during the afternoon, and then took an evening stroll when it cooled down.
 That didn’t happen until around 8pm, and even that wasn’t exactly “cool.”

-After the sun began to set one evening, we ventured out to walk to the Church and former Convent of San Bernardino, built in the 1500’s.
+After the sun set one evening, we ventured out to the Church and former Convent of San Bernardino, built in the 1500’s.
 The nice cobblestoned streets along the way appeared better maintained than in other parts of the city.
 This was such a unique and colorful area to walk along.